ClementNerma/Rave/docs/books/hybrid.md

                println!(e.why());
 ```

+But be aware here.
+Because the `catch` block does not return anything, the return value could be nothing.
+In this case, the `null` value is returned, which makes the return data either the specified type (here, `float`) or a `void`.
+See the problem?
+Yes, the mix of a single type and a `void` is a _nullable type_, so `result` will be typed as a `float?` instead of a `float`.
+Remember this, else this could lead to unexpected behaviours when using these inline blocks.

-This will work as expected.
+Except this point, this will work as expected.
 If we don't care about getting an error object, we can omit the `catch`'s argument:

 ```sn
 val result = try divide(5, 0) catch => println!(e.why());